benearnthof/SparseTransformers/README.md

 * Compare Vanilla to FlashAttention on different hardware
 * Examine impact of batch size on training, as larger batch sizes may be beneficial for transformers, but gradient accumulation & activation checkpointing do have small performance drawbacks.
 * Investigate NCCL_P2P_DISABLE=1 / export NCCL_P2P_LEVEL=NVL may be required for some GPUs
-* Custom Mixed precision training with torch.distributed.fsdp MixedPrecisionPolicy (Section 5.6 in paper, should help scale training across multiple nodes)
 * DeepSpeed Tensor Parallelism
 * DeepSpeed Pipeline Parallelism
 * Implement custom parallel models like picotron
 * Benchmark DeepSpeed settings
+* Figure out stable config for Progressive Layer Dropping
 * Investigate tradeoff between CPU-AdamW vs FusedAdamW vs OneBitAdam vs ZeroOneAdam; Investigate Lamb vs OnebitLamb

 ### Functionality
+* Pretrained models can be loaded from checkpoint
 * Parameters & Embeddings are initialized like specified in section 6 of the paper
 * Dropout is only applied at the end of each residual addition as per section 5.4 of the paper
 * Pre-activation residual block of https://arxiv.org/pdf/1603.05027
 * Feed-forward networks project to mlp_dim * d, with mlp_dim 4 as standard, mlp_dim 2 for "half-size" as outlined in section 7.1 for CIFAR-10
 * Layer-dependent weight initialization
+* Progressive Layer Dropping can be enabled via config arguments
 ```python
 for pn, p in self.named_parameters():
     if pn.endswith('c_proj.weight'):
         torch.nn.init.normal_(p, mean=0.0, std=0.02/math.sqrt(2 * config.n_layer))
 ```
-* Pretrained models can be loaded from checkpoint

 #### TODO
 * Vanilla Implementation of DeepSpeed features
-* Gradient Clipping can be passed as config argument for DeepSpeed
+* Gradient Clipping should be passed as config argument for DeepSpeed
-* Sparse Attention can be passed as config argument for DeepSpeed, after updating the nn modules accordingly: https://www.deepspeed.ai/tutorials/sparse-attention/
+* Sparse Attention should be passed as config argument for DeepSpeed, after updating the nn modules accordingly: https://www.deepspeed.ai/tutorials/sparse-attention/
 * Curriculum learning & Random Layerwise Token Dropping for data efficiency https://www.deepspeed.ai/tutorials/data-efficiency/
 * Maybe do full picotron style implementation of 4D parallelism https://github.com/huggingface/picotron/tree/main
 * Visualize positional encodings to clarify what's going on